 Contact the Tenant Union:

 Getting to Champaign-Urbana

 There are a number of different ways to get to Champaign from Chicago airports.
 By train, AMTRAK provides service between downtown Chicago and Champaign.
-A few different bus companies, such as Illini Shuttle, Mega-Bus, Greyhound and EAC Shuttle provide service between Chicago and Champaign.
-Please visit the links provided for further information.
+In the Fall semester, shuttle services are provided by ISSS from O'Hare Airport.

-If students will be flying into University of Illinois Willard Airport, they have the option to use public transportation to get to campus.
-The MTD (Champaign-Urbana Mass Transit District) runs from either the airport or Illinois Terminal (train/bus depot in downtown Champaign).
+If students will be flying into University of Illinois Willard Airport, they should consider the following public transportation to arrive on campus from Willard Airport or the Illinois Terminal (train/bus depot in downtown Champaign):

 If your student will be taking a cab from Willard Airport, they will need to be sure to agree on your cab fare amount before leaving for the intended destination.
 Group fares will be cheaper than individual cab fare.
 Students may ask an airport or Illinois Terminal employee for assistance.

 While at the University

 Students have the option of riding the MTD for free when they show their i-Card.
 Students may also opt to use bicycles to get around, or a car.